nicolaei/master/docs/thesis/source/02_existing_research.md

 from normal beacon frames.

-In addition to the length of the timer, they also found that the amount of scans mattered a lot to the discovery (see the figure that I haven't added yet).
+In addition to the length of the timer, they also found that the amount of scans mattered a lot to the discovery .
 Even after 100 scans, the study found that up to 15% of all APs were not discovered.

 \todo{
     Why are some access points discovered, while others are not?